-To add percentages together, first add the given percentages to 100.
+How to add percentages together: first, add the given percentages to 100.
 Then convert the percentages to decimals and multiply to the base value.
 Finally, use the new value and multiply it by the second percentage.

 We’ll go through these stages in detail below.

 Step 1: Add the given percentages to 100

 For example, if we want to increase 300 by 10% then increase the result by 20%.

 Change the percentages to decimal by moving two decimal places to the left of the percentages.

 Multiply the first given percentage (in decimal form) to the base value.
 So, for our example, we multiply 300 by 1.10.